epfl-ml-reproducers/subspace-attack-reproduction/README.md

 For the moment, it is possible to run the experiment using [VGG nets](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) and [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) as reference models and [GDAS](https://arxiv.org/pdf/1910.04465.pdf), [WRN](https://arxiv.org/pdf/1605.07146.pdf) and [PyramidNet](https://arxiv.org/pdf/1610.02915.pdf) as victim models.
 In order to run the experiment, simply run in a terminal

-In order to run a basic experiment (i.e. AlexNet+VGGs against GDAS, 1k images, 10k maximum queries per images, and default hyperparameters), install the dependencies and run the following command.
+In order to run a basic experiment (i.e. AlexNet+VGGs against GDAS, 1k images, 10k maximum queries per images, and the hyperparameters in Table II of our report), install the dependencies and run the following command.

 ```bash
 python experiment.py
 ```

+N.B.: it takes 7 hours 45 minutes to run on a Google Cloud Platform n1-highmem-8 virtual machine, with 8 vCPU, 52 GB memory and an Nvidia Tesla T4.

 Moreover, the following settings can be used to customize the experiment: